 Q2.
-Integration of Procedures Related to Oppositions or Appeals and Trials this, it seems that all the evidence proving "intent to use" or the degree of "famous/well-known" could be the same.
+Integration of Procedures Related to Oppositions or Appeals and Trials

+- Some bad faith filings consist of so many applications.
+One example is a trademark indicating various goods or services in various fields.
+In cases like this, it seems that all the evidence proving "intent to use" or the degree of "famous/well-known" could be the same.
 In connection with this, are there any procedures to consolidate several trials?